teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### version

-Gets the version of Airflow currently running
+Gets the version of Airflow currently running.
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.0.0 or greater